TrueBlocks/trueblocks-core/docs/content/data-model/accounts.md

 ## Appearance

 An appearance is a pointer (`blknum, tx_id` pair) into the blockchain indicating where a particular address appears.
-This includes obvioius locations such as `to` or `from` as well as esoteric locations such as deep inside a tenth-level trace or as the miner of an uncle block.
-The primary goal of TrueBlocks is to indentify every appearance for any address on the chain.
+This includes obvious locations such as `to` or `from` as well as esoteric locations such as deep inside a tenth-level trace or as the miner of an uncle block.
+The primary goal of TrueBlocks is to identify every appearance for any address on the chain.

 The TrueBlocks [index of appearances](/data-model/the-index/) (created by [chifra scrape](/docs/chifra/admin/#chifra-scrape)) makes the production of such a list possible.
 Appearances are stored in [Monitors](http://localhost:1313/data-model/accounts/#monitor).